 Year: 1994

-Blue Shadow is best known through her previous owner, HRH Prince Khaled bin Sultan of Saudi Arabia.
+Blue Shadow is known for her previous owner, HRH Prince Khaled bin Sultan of Saudi Arabia.
 A keen oceanographer, Prince Khaled made the yacht available for scientific purposes worldwide in support of the Living Oceans Foundation.
 The yacht carries Golden Eye, an amphibious 10-seater Cessna 208 with Wipair floats, as well as many special-purpose tenders, and offers a range of scientific laboratories and accommodation for up to 11 visiting scientists and pilots.
-Blue Shadow was built in the USA by the now-defunct San Diego builder Campbell Industries to the design of Martin Francis and was refitted in 2006.
+Blue Shadow was built in the USA by the now-defunct San Diego builder Campbell Industries to a design by Martin Francis and was last refitted in 2006.

 Invictus